FirebaseExtended/firebase-queue/README.md

   ...
   // report current progress
   progress(currentProgress).catch(function(error) {
-    // we've lost the current queue item, so stop processing stopProcessing();
+    // we've lost the current task, so stop processing stopProcessing();

-    // and reject the item so that we can pick up new items reject(error);
+    // and reject the task so that we can pick up new tasks reject(error);
   });
   ...